saidworks/cheatsheets/postgres/postgres_17.md

+# Windows GUI installation

+You might need to add the following variables to sys envs before starting the configuration:

+C:\Program Files\PostgreSQL\[YOUR PG VERSION]\bin
+C:\Program Files\PostgreSQL\[YOUR PG VERSION]\lib

+also you will need to note down the password you typed for the super user in the installation

 # After installation using scoop
 Run run 'pg_ctl start' or 'pg_ctl stop' to start and stop the database or register it as a service by running 'pg_ctl register -N PostgreSQL' from an elevated shell.